Is your team toxic, tolerable or thriving?

 My prescription?
 Inspiration.

-If your team has tapped out, often you need a dose of inspiration to help you see what's possible.
-Stories and data from other teams can help to paint a new picture of what's possible.
+A dose of inspiration can help to show what's possible.
+Stories from outside your team can help to paint a new picture of what's possible.
 They also create a new high to aim for.
+(That's often where my keynotes come in handy.)

 Trusting teams